 Contributions can be made in the form of:

 - Stocks & Securities

 Create your SchoolBOX Legacy through a charitable bequest by specifying SchoolBOX in your will with a fixed amount, percentage, or the residual of the estate.
 It is quick and easy to make an addition to your will that benefits SchoolBOX, and the amendment can be changed at any time.
 Please consult your financial planner for the easy steps to start your SchoolBOX legacy.

-Life insurance policies left to SchoolBOX can have an amazing impact for the organization.
-You can either transfer ownership of your life insurance policy to SchoolBOX, or add SchoolBOX as a beneficiary on the policy.
+Life insurance policies left to SchoolBOX can have an amazing impact on the organization.
+You can either transfer ownership of your life insurance policy to SchoolBOX or add SchoolBOX as a beneficiary on the policy.
 Speak to your insurance broker about leaving a SchoolBOX legacy when purchasing a new life insurance policy, or making an amendment to an existing policy.

 Stocks & Securities

 An alternative way of ‘Making Education Possible’ is to donate stocks and/or securities to SchoolBOX.
 Donating stocks and securities is an effective way of making an immediate impact during your lifetime, or as part of your legacy gift.

 Currently, under Canada Revenue Agency rules, 50% of the capital gains on stocks and securities are taxed at the individual’s personal tax rate.
 If the stocks and securities are donated to SchoolBOX, then the user can avoid this capital gains tax, and also receive a tax receipt for the fair market value of the asset.
 Donating stocks & securities to SchoolBOX is an easy and effective way to provide the gift of education today, and get a benefit on your tax return.